author

 Mahdi Hojati

-I am a content writer at Payapress, specializing in industrial machinery, CNC equipment, and busbar processing solutions.
+I am a content writer at PAYAPRESS, specializing in industrial machinery, CNC equipment, and busbar processing solutions.
 With an academic background in Computer Engineering, alongside studies related to Mechanical Engineering and manufacturing systems, I focus on producing technical content that is accurate, practical, and accessible for industry professionals.

 As a graduate of the American University in Dubai, I have spent the past three years working closely with technical and industrial content, particularly in the fields of machine design, production technologies, and industrial automation.
-At Payapress, my goal is to present complex engineering concepts in a clear and professional way for engineers, manufacturers, and decision-makers in the industrial sector.
+At PAYAPRESS, my goal is to present complex engineering concepts in a clear and professional way for engineers, manufacturers, and decision-makers in the industrial sector.

 Blogs